NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 > Your answer here
 >

-3. What is the nearest *documentation* style used in the code's docstrings?
+3. Give two examples of organizational documentation that you see in the code.

 > Your answer here
 >

 ### Identifying and understanding classes